maropu/spark-query-log-plugin/README.md

 There are various methods to estimate a similarity between queries depending on use cases.
 For example, earlier studies [3,4,5,6] use the references of relational algebra operations (e.g., `selection`, `joins`, and `group-by`) as a feature vector to compute a query similarity.
-The "refs" columns in the query log table represents a list of referenced columns on scan (leaf) operators and the number of times to read these columns.
+The "attrRefs" columns in the query log table represents a list of referenced columns on scan (leaf) operators and the number of times to read these columns.
 So, users can group similar queries by using an arbitrary distance function (the Jaccard similarity coefficient in this example) as follows: